Domestic Violence : Corporal Punishment and Domestic Violence

 Yes.
 A child can obtain a CPO against an abusive parent.
 However, the more common procedure is for the other parent to file a CPO petition asking that the child be named as one of the parties protected under the CPO.
 If the minor child does seek to file the CPO petition on his or her own behalf, the court may appoint a guardian ad litem to represent the child in the CPO proceeding.

 Yes.
-A parent or grandparent can file a CPO petition seeking a domestic violence CPO for their own protection and/or the protection of any other family or household member.
+A parent file a CPO petition seeking a domestic violence CPO for their own protection and/or the protection of any other family or household member.
 There is a high correlation between spousal abuse and child abuse, which suggests that in many cases a CPO is needed to protect both the spouse (parent) and her child from further abuse.
 Moreover, the abuser may sometimes hurt or kidnap the child in order to strike back at his adult partner.
 Therefore, it is important that in every case where the child is at risk of harm from the abuser, that the child be listed as a protected party in the CPO.

 For more information on domestic violence visit the Ohio Domestic Violence Resource Center.